Nosenzor/Awesome-CPP/README.md

 * A review of some polygon implementations available to sue on VTerrain by **Ben Discoe** : http://vterrain.org/Implementation/Libs/triangulate.html
 * **Anyone has tried to implement or know an opensourse implementation of the Bernard Chazelle's "Triangulating a Simple Polygon in Linear Time" algorithm ?** https://www.cs.princeton.edu/~chazelle/pubs/polygon-triang.pdf

+# GUI
+ * improve your command line 'Gui' with beautiful progress bars.
+Don't miss it if you are a true geek :-) https://github.com/p-ranav/indicators